inplayer-org/docs/docs/use-own-authentication.md

 </html>
 ```

-After you successfully set the token into the local storage and you redirect the user to the premium pages where the Paywall code is embedded, you will have your Custom Authentication connected to the Pawyall application.
+After you successfully set the token into the local storage and you redirect the user to the premium pages where the paywall code is embedded, you will have your Custom Authentication connected to the paywall application.